BABEL-sbf/FFT-AI-models/efficients/README.md

-A note on why this efficientNet model is more versitile than CN's model.
+A note on why this efficientNet model is more *efficient* than CN's model.

 1. **Modularity and Flexibility**:
    - Klu's Model provides utility methods for initializing the EfficientNet model in various ways (`from_name`, `from_pretrained`).
 This makes it easier to create different variants of the model or load pretrained weights.